espressif/esp-sr/speech_commands_recognition/demo.md

 ### 1.3 Waking up the Board

-Find the pre-defined wake-up word of the board in the printed log.
-In this example, the wake-up word is “Hi Lexin" [Ləsɪ:n].
+Find the pre-defined wake word of the board in the printed log.
+In this example, the wake word is “Hi Lexin" [Ləsɪ:n].

 Then, say “Hi Lexin" ([Ləsɪ:n]) to wake up the board, which then wakes up and prints the following log: